Superalgos/Superalgos/README.md

 ## Working with Multiple Definitions

 For the time being, the app does not allow having multiple trading systems under your Definition, however, you may have more than one Definition in your Workspace.
-This may also be usefull is you wish to use different API keys for different strategies.
+This may also be useful is you wish to use different API keys for different strategies.

-To add a Definition, drag and drop a Definition file, and select _Run_ in the menu, setting the execution focus on the new Definition.
+To add a Definition, drag and drop a Definition file, and select _Run_ in the menu, setting the execution focus on the new Definition, as indicated by the white ring surrounding the Definition element.

 ![Advanced-Multiple-Definitions](https://user-images.githubusercontent.com/13994516/63945104-14c4c380-ca73-11e9-940e-f3b3412e4bc6.gif)